Kyrgyzstan's president declares state of emergency in capital | DW | 09.10.2020

 The president's office did not say how many troops would be deployed, but said checkpoints would be set up and military vehicles sent out.

-The Central Asian country has been in a state of unrest since opposition supporters seized government buildings on Tuesday following Sunday's controversial parliamentary elections, which were later annulled.
+The Central Asian country has been in a state of unrest since opposition supporters seized government buildings in the night between Monday and Tuesday following Sunday's controversial parliamentary elections, which were later annulled.

-In the ensuing protests, at least one person has died and hundreds have been injured.
+In the ensuing protests, at least one person died and hundreds were injured.

 Jeenbekov said earlier on Friday he was ready to resign once a new Cabinet was appointed.